krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 ## Leaf succulents

 The aforementioned Kurt Dinter also describes _Augea capensis_ - a so-called leaf succulent.
-This type of succulents evolved succulence in their leaves.
+This type of succulents **evolved succulence in their leaves**.
 Common leaf succulents are Aloes and Agaves.

 A small